Peyton Vincze

-Peyton Sophia Vincze (born 19 October 2000) is a footballer who plays as a forward for Oklahoma State Cowgirls of the Big 12 Conference and the Wales women's national football team.
+Peyton Sophia Vincze (born 19 October 2000) is a footballer who plays as a forward for South Florida Bulls and the Wales women's national football team.

 Early life

 Vincze was born in Kansas.
 Her mother had been born in Wrexham, Wales, but had moved to Canada at four months old before relocating to the United States in her twenties.
 Vincze attended Andover Summer Elementary School where she won the Butler County spelling bee in 2012.

 She later attended Andover High School.
 In 2019, she was named to the Wichita Eagle's All-Metro Track and Field team.
 She began playing football at the age of three and has an older sister who also played football at youth level.

 In 2017, Vincze joined FC Wichita following the team's founding as the only non-collegiate outdoor women's football team in Wichita.
 She made her debut in the Women's Premier Soccer League during a 4–2 victory over Texas Spars on 6 January 2018 and scored her first goal in her second appearance, a 2–0 win over Oklahoma City.